-Well that’s a wrap on the 9th annual #SMCamp.
+The 9th annual #SMCamp officially wrapped up last week, drawing in over 500 participants to three conference-related events over three days.
 Thanks to everyone including delegates, sponsors, volunteers, and speakers for making 2018 an incredible year!

 You also provided a lot of great suggestions for next year – thank you.

 Results of the 2018 Attendee Survey

 Rate your overall experience at Social Media Camp on a scale of 1 – 10.

 How many Social Media Camps in Victoria have you attended?

 Please rate the speakers for the sessions you attended.

 Are there any speakers you would like to see at the next Social Media Camp?

 - Rand Fishin

 - People who can speak on using social media to advance behaviour change